nicholas-han/Studio/Software Engineering Basics/Introduction to Git and GitHub.md

 ### Pull Request
 The next step is pushing the changes in the branch to the remote repository.
 Most often, the code is reviewed by a maintainer who is responsible for managing the repository before it is merged into the main branch in the remote repository.

 To merge the branch, you create a pull request.
 It is a request to the maintainer to review and approve the proposed (committed) changes in the branch.
 GitHub automatically makes a pull request if you make a change on a branch that you don't own.
 After the maintainer merges the pull request, the changes in the branch will be reflected in the main branch.
 Similarly, if you have maintainer access, you will receive pull request from team members, and review and approve their requests.
-Since the logfiles are immutable, it's always possible to find the person who approved the merge of the change.
+Since the log files are immutable, it's always possible to find the person who approved the merge of the change.

 When the two streams of work are ready to merge, each branch's code is identified as a (feature) tip, and the two tips are merged into a third combined branch.